Depreciation Schedule Excel Template: Free Format, Formulas & Examples

 3. Double Declining Balance (DDB)

-The rate of depreciation is calculated as follows:
+The depreciation rate is calculated as follows:

 Depreciation expense: